smatechnologies/ibm-i-agent-docs/docs/commands-utilities/file-arrival.md

     or CKF0006:CHKIFSFIL.

-- The commands send Detailed Job Messages to OpCon, where they can be viewed under the \"Configuration\" tab that appears after using the right mouse click context menu to choose Job Information.
+- The commands send Detailed Job Messages to OpCon, where they can be viewed under the "Configuration" tab that appears after using the right mouse click context menu to choose Job Information.
 (Job Information can also be accessed by using a left mouse double click on the job icon.)